avalon-lang/docs/source/algorithms/deutsch.rst

     Deutsch's algorithm as the quantum solution to Deutsch's problem.

-Using the :numref:`deutsch_algorithm` as reference, we are going to analyze what it does and how we find out if the oracle is balanced or constant from its output.
+Using :numref:`deutsch_algorithm` as reference, we are going to analyze what the algorithm does and how we find out if the oracle is balanced or constant from its output.